 Side information in mechanism design.
 Various mechanism design settings have been studied under the assumption that some form of public side information is available.
-Medina and Vassilvitskii [37] study single-item (unlimited supply) single-bidder posted-price auctions with approximate bid predictions.
-Devanur et al. [21] study the sample complexity of (single-parameter) auctions when the mechanism designer receives a distinguishing signal for each bidder.
-More generally, the field of algorithms with predictions aims to improve the quality of classical algorithms when (potentially machine-learned) predictions about the solution are available.
-This is an extremely active area of research (Mitzenmacher and Vassilvitskii [39] provide a survey of work in this area).
-There have been recent explicit connections of the algorithms-with-predictions paradigm to mechanism design in specific settings such as strategic scheduling, facility location, online Nash social welfare maximization, and single-leg revenue management [3, 13-15, 25].
-Most related to our work, Xu and Lu [52] study the design of high-revenue auctions to sell a (single copy of a) single item to multiple bidders when the mechanism designer has access to point predictions on the bidders' values for the items.
-Unlike our approach which heavily exploits randomization, they focus on deterministic prediction-augmented modifications of a second-price auction.
+Medina and Vassilvitskii [38] study single-item (unlimited supply) single-bidder posted-price auctions with bid predictions.
+Devanur et al. [22] study the sample complexity of (single-parameter) auctions when the mechanism designer receives a distinguishing signal for each bidder.
+More generally, the active field of algorithms with predictions aims to improve the quality of classical algorithms when machine-learning predictions about the solution are available [40].
+There have been recent explicit connections of this paradigm to settings with strategic agents [3, 13-15, 26].
+Most related to our work, Xu and Lu [53] study auctions for the sale of a (single copy of a) single item when the mechanism designer receives point predictions on the bidders' values.
+Unlike our approach, they focus on deterministic modifications of a second-price auction.
 An important drawback of determinism is that revenue guarantees do not decay continuously as prediction quality degrades.
-For agents with value capped at H there is an error threshold after which, in the worst case, only a $1/H$ -fraction of revenue can be guaranteed (this is not even competitive with a vanilla second-price auction).
-Xu and Lu [52] prove that such a drop in revenue is unavoidable by deterministic mechanisms.
-Finally, our setting is distinct from, but similar to in spirit, work that uses public attributes to perform market segmentation to improve revenue [8, 11].
+For agents with value capped at $H$ there is an error threshold after which, in the worst case, only a $1/H$ -fraction of revenue can be guaranteed (this is not even competitive with a vanilla second-price auction).
+Xu and Lu [53] prove that such a revenue drop is unavoidable by deterministic mechanisms.
+Finally, our setting is distinct from, but similar to in spirit, work that uses public attributes for market segmentation to improve revenue [8, 11].

 Welfare-revenue tradeoffs in auctions.
-The relationship between welfare and revenue in Bayesian auctions has been widely studied since the seminal work of Bulow and Klemperer [16].
-Daskalakis and Pierrakos [20], Hartline and Roughgarden [30] quantify welfare-revenue tradeoffs for second-price auctions with reserve prices in the single item setting.
-Diakonikolas et al. [22] study the Pareto frontier between efficiency and revenue in the single-item setting.
-They show that understanding the Pareto frontier is in general intractable, but derive polynomial-time approximation schemes to approximate the Pareto curve when there are two bidders.
+Welfare and revenue relationships in Bayesian auctions have been widely studied since the seminal work of Bulow and Klemperer [17].
+Welfare-revenue tradeoffs for second-price auctions with reserve prices in the single item setting have been quantified [21, 31], with some approximate understanding of the Pareto frontier [23].
 Anshelevich et al. [4] study welfare-revenue tradeoffs in large markets, Aggarwal et al. [2] study the efficiency of revenue-optimal mechanisms, and Abhishek and Hajek [1] study the efficiency loss of revenue-optimal mechanisms.

 Constant-parameter mechanism design.
 Revenue-optimal mechanism design for settings where each agent's type space is of a constant dimension has been studied previously in certain specific settings.
-Single-parameter mechanism design is a well-studied topic dating back to the seminal work of Myerson [41], who (1) characterized the set of all truthful allocation rules and (2) derived the Bayesian optimal auction based on virtual values (a quantity that is highly dependent on knowledge of the agents' value distributions).
+Single-parameter mechanism design is a well-studied topic dating back to the seminal work of Myerson [42], who (1) characterized the set of all truthful allocation rules and (2) derived the Bayesian optimal auction based on virtual values (a quantity that is highly dependent on knowledge of the agents' value distributions).
 Archer and Tardos [5] also characterize the set of allocation rules that can be implemented truthfully in the single-parameter setting, and use this to derive polynomial-time mechanisms with strong revenue approximation guarantees in various settings.
-Kleinberg and Yuan [32] prove revenue guarantees for a variety of single-parameter settings that depend on distributional parameters.
-Constrained buyers with values determined by two parameters have also been studied [35, 42].
+Kleinberg and Yuan [33] prove revenue guarantees for a variety of single-parameter settings that depend on distributional parameters.
+Constrained buyers with two-parameter values have also been studied [36, 43].

-Revenue of combinatorial auctions for limited supply.
-Our mechanism when agent types lie on known linear subspaces of low degree can be seen as a generalization of the well-known logarithmic revenue approximation that is achieved by a second-price auction with a random reserve price in the single-item setting [26].
-Similar revenue approximations have been derived in multi-item settings for various classes of bidder valuation functions such as unit-demand [29], additive [34, 47], and subadditive [9, 17].
+Combinatorial auctions for limited supply.
+Our mechanism when agent types lie on known linear subspaces can be seen as a generalization of the well-known logarithmic revenue approximation that is achieved by a second-price auction with a random reserve price in the single-item setting [27].
+Similar revenue approximations have been derived in multi-item settings for various classes of bidder valuation functions such as unit-demand [30], additive [35, 48], and subadditive [9, 18].
 To the best of our knowledge, no previous techniques handle agent types on low-dimensional subspaces.
 Furthermore, our results are not restricted to combinatorial auctions unlike most previous research.